 Once again, here is a list of the prizes:

-4. A copy of Help Your Child Sleep, a Step by Step Guide – (Value $27) (Giving away two!)
+4. A copy of Help Your Child Sleep, a Step by Step Guide (Giving away two!)

 5. A 3-month membership to the Members Area, which includes access to all e-Books, case studies, tele-seminars, and much more!
-(Value $24) (Giving away two!)
+(Giving away two!)

 Here is a list of all entries, recommendations and winners.
 I hope this is helpful and I encourage everyone to take the next step to better sleep!
 And, remember, even if you didn’t enter the contest you can always e-mail me with your details and I’ll recommend your next step, too!

 1. Holly – Big changes do affect sleep, but waking every two hours is exhausting!
-I’d recommend two or five e-mail consultation package to help your little one to better sleep.
+I’d recommend a consultation package to help your little one to better sleep.

 2. (WINNER!
-Help Your Child Sleep) Elaine – You didn’t mention how old your granddaughter is, but I’d venture to guess pretty young, so I’d recommend Help Your Child Sleep, a Step by Step Guide
+Help Your Child Sleep) Elaine – You didn’t mention how old your granddaughter is, but I’d venture to guess pretty young, so I’d recommend Help Your Child Sleep, a 3 Step Guide

 3. Tara – Oh no!
 Backslides are common.
-I’d recommend two e-mail follow up consultations.
+I’d recommend e-mail consultations.

 4. Asheley – I would need a little more detail, but I’d have some recommendations for you.
 I’d recommend a two e-mail consultation package.